FOSSforlife/writings/veganism.md

 # Veganism

 As I hinted at in the intro to Universal Compassion, my compassion extends to all sentient life that is capable of suffering.
+There is immense animal suffering that goes on in the factory farms that mass-produce our meat, dairy, and eggs, and the only reason it is produced through such harmful cost-cutting measures is because of _market demand_.
+Whenever we purchase a product, we contribute to the market demand of that product.

 ## Why not vegetarian/reduceitarian/flexitarian/vegan except for cheese?